 A printing process that uses the recessed areas of the plate; ideal for graded and even tones.

 The hand application of color, through stencils onto a printed picture.

-A water-based finish coating applied in-line like a varnish to protect the finished printed surface.
+A water-based finish coating applied in-line like a varnish to protect and enhance the finished printed surface.

 An art element used for ornamentation or decorative effect.

 A lamp that produces light by an electrical current arcing across two electrodes.
-Used as light source in photography and platemaking.
+Used as a light source in photography and plate making.

 The maintenance of a permanent record of images, on a medium such as photographic film, magnetic tape or optical disc.
 Archival storage is retained until intentionally destroyed, remove or altered.

 An outline mask that isolates a specific area of an image either by shape, color, or tone value.